datagouv/api-tabular/README.md

 ## 🧪 Testing

 This project uses [pytest](https://pytest.org/) for testing with async support and mocking capabilities.
+You must have the two tests containers running for the tests to run.

 ### Running Tests